 Define and set priorities

-Before we start designing a website, we need to define the message.
-A clear marketing concept often also brings clarity in the design layout.
+Before we start with the design of a WordPress website, we should clearly define what message we want to communicate.
+Often, clarity in the marketing concept also brings clarity in the design layout.

 Once the key messages are determined, it's important to highlight them by using color and/or typography.

 In this example, you can see how both look in combination:

 However, there are also many possibilities for implementation here.
 Content can be emphasized not only through bold typography and color.
 Also through images - as with Jamie Oliver's restaurant - and through an interplay of different principles, you can bring selected content into focus.

 The content of a website should be presented in such a way that it makes sense in its hierarchy.
 The most important content should be placed at the top.
 As the importance decreases, you should work your way down.
 You should therefore ask yourself: What information is most important for the visitor to my website?
 What is merely additional information?